CrypticSocket/LearningAngular/README.md

 Added another service - Sorter Service.
 It sorts the table based on whatever property you click on.

+<em>Date 26-10-2020</em>
+After all the procrastination and things that came up....

+Done with Routing using harcoded routerLinks = 'here' and dynamic \[routerLinks] = "\['here',something.idOrAnything]"

 ### Work List
 ~~Create Modules~~
 ~~Create Components~~